kenzonobre/Evolutionary-fish/README.md

 ## Boids

 To simulate the behavior of a school of fish, each specie of fish was implemented based on [boids algorithm](http://www.red3d.com/cwr/boids/) developed by Craig Reynolds.
-In short, the boids algorithm is ruled by three aspects : alignment, cohesion and separation.
+In short, the boids algorithm is ruled by three conditions : alignment, cohesion and separation.

 ### Alignment